shikshalokam/ml-core-service/README.md

 ### DB Schema

-The schema serves as a blueprint for creating and maintaining the database that supports the ML core services' data storage and retrieval operations.
+The schema serves as a blueprint for creating and maintaining the database that supports the ML core services data storage and retrieval operations.

 ![ML-Core Service](https://ml-services-uploads.s3.ap-south-1.amazonaws.com/DBSchema/ML-Core.png)